audiophonics/Evo_Sabre/README.md

 ## Prerequisites : ##
 * SSH access to the raspberry pi is required.
-* Starting from a fresh pcp image, the filesystem needs to be resized to be at least 200mb.
+* Starting from a fresh pcp image, the filesystem needs to be resized to be at least 500mb for the install (200mb is enough if you already built the files before).
 * Display oled#2 driver is written in nodejs, we need to download it and make it into a tce package (.tcz)

 ## Notes : ##